Observing Higgs Dark Matter at the CERN LHC

 The backgrounds consist of process leading to two jets and missing transverse momentum: (1) QCD and WBF $Zjj\rightarrow jj\nu\bar{\nu}$, (2) QCD and WBF $Wjj\rightarrow jj\ell\nu$ where the charged lepton is not identified, (3) QCD multijet production with large missing momentum generated by energy mismeasurements or high transverse momentum particles escaping detection through the beam-hole.

-Our signal was simulated at parton level with full tree level matrix elements and full CKM matrix using the Calchep package~\cite{calchep} including electroweak and QCD contributions.
+Our signal was simulated at parton level with full leading order tree level matrix elements and full CKM matrix using the Calchep package~\cite{calchep} including electroweak and QCD contributions.
 The electroweak contributions consist of genuine WBF diagrams and double Higgsstrahlung diagrams with a $Z$ or $W$ boson decaying into jets as can be seen at Figure~(\ref{fig:feynman}).
 The QCD contributions are initiated by gluons, light or bottom partons and the Higgses are radiated off the final state bottom quarks.
+The background events were simulated at parton level with full tree level matrix elements using the Madevent package~\cite{madevent} (see Ref.~\cite{eboli}).
+NLO QCD corrections to the Higgs pair production in WBF process were calculated at~\cite{figy1} and a very modest K-factor around 1 was found.

-We do not take into account the contributions from the heavy KK-modes of gauge bosons since we expect they will unitarize the scattering amplitudes only at a some higher scale as discussed in section~\ref{sec:model}.
-At the ${\cal O}(1)\tev$ scale relevant for the LHC phenomenology the WBF cross section is expected to increase with the energy in this model.
+We do not take into account the contributions from the heavier KK-modes of gauge bosons since we expect they will unitarize the scattering amplitudes only at some higher scale as discussed in section~\ref{unitarity}.
+Instead we used the unitarization prescription suggested at Ref.~\cite{wwstrong} in order to mimic the effect of the heavy KK gauge bosons at the ${\cal O}(1)\tev$ scale relevant for the LHC phenomenology.
+Yet the WBF cross section for the model under consideration is expected to be larger than the SM analogue.